website-scraper/node-website-scraper/README.md

 #### maxDepth
 Positive number, maximum allowed depth for all dependencies.
 Defaults to `null` - no maximum depth set.
+In most of cases you need [maxRecursiveDepth](#maxRecursiveDepth) instead of this option.

+The difference between [maxRecursiveDepth](#maxRecursiveDepth) and [maxDepth](#maxDepth) is that
+* maxDepth is for all type of resources, so if you have
+  > maxDepth=1 AND html (depth 0) ⟶ html (depth 1) ⟶ img (depth 2)

+  last image will be filtered out by depth

+* maxRecursiveDepth is only for html resources, so if you have
+  > maxRecursiveDepth=1 AND html (depth 0) ⟶ html (depth 1) ⟶ img (depth 2)

+  only html resources with depth 2 will be filtered out, last image will be downloaded

 #### request
 Object, custom options for [request](https://github.com/request/request#requestoptions-callback).
 Allows to set cookies, userAgent, encoding, etc.